|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 The majority of OCAD Us posters—posted on "all other floors" were removed.
 There is no clause stating that only "recognized student groups" may poster—so OCAD U leadership has breached its own policy.
 Certainly OCAD Us initiatives are of "general interest to the entire OCAD community.”

 We ask all people who enter the SU to be respectful and non-discriminatory towards all staff and students in the space.
-We ask you to check your assumptions at the door and to be reminded violent, discriminatory or harmful behavior will not be tolerated.
+We ask you to check your assumptions at the door and to be reminded that violent, discriminatory or harmful behaviour will not be tolerated.